Saturday, April 27

 Alberta Library Trustees’ Association presents Trustee Solutions: a comprehensive condensed synopsis of the 2018 ALTA/PLSB Symposium We’re Only Human.
 This session will provide you with an overview of the most common human resources challenges faced by trustees.
 We will cover topics such as occupational health and safety, workplace legislation, benefits, hiring (and termination), and many other HR hot spots.
 While we won’t be able to address each topic in depth, we will provide links and resources to help with your HR adventures!

-- Overview of 2018 We’re Only Human Symposium
+- Gather an overview of 2018 We’re Only Human Symposium

-- Hiring, termination, benefits, workplace legislation, occupational health and safety
+- Learn about the most common HR issues for libraries,including hiring, termination, benefits, workplace legislation, occupational health and safety

 6:00 p.m.
 Closing Dinner

-Blue and green is the theme!
-Find a way to incorporate these colours into your outfit for the evening - or not – you do you!
+In honour of the 10th Annual Jasper Pride Festival, dress in colours of the rainbow for the evening.
 Winners will be drawn for door prizes and the winning Mystery Town Tour team will be announced!
 You must be in attendance to win.

 9:00 p.m.
 Dance!